ValerieMauduit/AoC2021/README.md

 ### Day 10: Syntax Scoring

 First recursion of the season, with a problem of checking if parenthesis close or not.
 It is really a typical exercise for a coding interview.
 Working on AoC improves a lot my skills in recursion.
+The second part is only a variation, not a more difficult exercise, I think.